michaelikoko/Calculator/README.md

 # Calculator

-A basic calculator made in React.
+A basic calculator made using React.
 The live project can be found [here](https://calculator-react-web.vercel.app/)